Gentlemen Only, Ladies Forbidden!

 He pulls me on one side after watching me hit a few on the sizing rig mat at Golf Smith in Pleasanton and tells me that stuff Ping told me is utter garbage and a gimmick, all I needed was a bog standard Mizuno JPX graphite set with 2 degrees upright lie and that's it.

-So in desperation I agree and throw money at him for said irons plus a few others he tells me will suite my "style" with a snigger from him which had me admire his powers of sarcasm only he was not being sarcastic at all.
+So in desperation I agree and throw money at him for said irons plus a few other sticks he tells me will suite my "style" with a snigger from him which had me admire his powers of sarcasm only he was not being sarcastic at all.

 It was my last chance hail Mary with Golf and I just went for it.
 Think it was all in $1599.00 or therabouts...as I recall.